josepllberral/cloud-milp/README.md

 * **workload\/workload-\*.data**: List of files with workload for experimentation
 * **workload\/http-\*.load**: Files with load data

+### QuickScheduler
+The included files are the implementation of the schedulers in a real Cloud environment (OpenNebula), after MILP experiments were done.
+They include QuickScheduler and GreenNebula experiments.

 ## MILP Usage
 ### GLPK
 Execute the Solver